Critonyx

 Web Platforms & SaaS

-The MVP got built quickly — by someone who optimised for the demo, not the second year.
+The MVP got built quickly, by someone who optimized for the demo, not the second year.
 Six months in, every new feature breaks an old one.
 Onboarding works for some customers, falls apart for others, and nobody quite knows why.
 The database is a graveyard of tenant data tangled together.
 The team is afraid to refactor because nothing is documented and nothing is tested.

 We've seen this in dozens of cap tables.
 Founders who raised on a working product can't ship the second version.
 The codebase that got them to seed becomes the thing that stops them at Series A.